 When negative things are happening outside your control — and you're feeling really upset or stressed as a result — try letting a wave of acceptance wash over you.

 to practice acceptance and not necessarily condone or warmly welcome the change, but acknowledge the reality of it, then you will be less likely to get trapped in a cycle of nonacceptance and suffering," Dr. Issa says, "and instead can focus on moving forward by using some coping skills."
+9 Try "Positive Reframing"

 psychotherapist Jenny Maenpaa, LCSW, EdM, tells Bustle.
 "It's a mindset shift that allows you to rewrite the unconscious narrative you have come to accept about yourself."

 reframing them in a more positive light, without being harsh or blaming yourself.

 "Positive reframing looks at a situation and rather than assigning blame or judgment, simply makes observations about what has happened and what it might mean if it is used constructively for the future," Maenpaa says.

 10 Create A Support Network

 Being resilient definitely doesn't mean going at it alone.
 "Emotionally resilient people tend to have sources of emotional support in their lives and they rely on such support for help, especially when a second, third, and fourth perspective can be most helpful," Dr. Issa says.